wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

            [0., 0., 0., 0., 0., 0., 0., 0., 2., 0.],
            [0., 0., 0., 0., 0., 0., 0., 0., 0., 2.]])

+These structured matrices are compatible with
-If you're using `LAB <https://github.com/wesselb/lab>`__ to further process these matrices, then there is no need to worry: these structured matrix types know how to add, multiply, and do other linear algebra operations.
+`LAB <https://github.com/wesselb/lab>`__: they know how to efficiently add, multiply, and do other linear algebra operations.

 .. code:: python